 Furthermore, when the hyperkinetic power wears off, the character will be left somewhat spent, suffering a -2 RS penalty to all die rolls for a number of turns equal to the time in which they were, for the lack of a better term, hyperkinetic.
 During this time, one cannot reinitialize the hyperkinetic state, which may leave him or her in something of a pickle depending on the circumstances of its use.

 While a character's traits may be bolstered by a hyperkinetic effect, their Health and Fortune sums will not be affected by this change (even if an over the top boost seems like it should double - or more - such sums).
 Finally, hyperkinetic powers are noted with a special prefix, as are hyperexhaustive abilities.
 A rank value 20 hyperkinetic power, for instance, would be noted as rank value HK-20.

-As an example, consider a hero in mortal combat with their deadly arch-nemesis.
-To hit with a left hook, the hero must make a successful ACTION roll based on their Melee trait.
+Consider a hero in mortal combat with their deadly nemesis.
+To hit with a left hook, the hero must pass a successful Melee ACTION roll.
 Normally a red result will do, so the player rolls the dice, the result being a 42.
-Tracing along the '41-45' column of the Master Table, we see that if our hero has a Melee value of 20 or better, that punch will indeed strike their foe - though if they don't prove victorious with this mighty blow, said villain may strike back in kind... possibly in a much deadlier fashion.
+Tracing along the '41-45' column of the Master Table, we see that if our hero has a Melee value of 20 or better, that punch will indeed strike their foe!

 This is an over-simplification of the variables that can occur in combat, but will do to demonstrate the basic idea of an ACTION.